taml/block-storage/README.md

 ## Installation

-To download the Block Storage API Client that I've made simply download it via NPM.
-NPM is always going to have the latest stable version of it.
-Be free to add any flag after the command such as `--save` or `--save-dev`
+To download the Block Storage API Client which I've made simply download it via NPM.
+NPM will always have the latest stable version of the API Client.
+Please feel free to add any flag after the command such as `--save` or `--save-dev`

 ```bash